Singular: Act I: Background and release

 Carpenter released her second studio album Evolution in 2016 to commercial success and began to work soon after on her follow up album, originally titled Singular.
 During The De-Tour in 2017, she began teasing material from the album including a now scrapped song titled "Alone Together" and "Why"; the latter was not included in the final tracklisting.
 In March 2018, Carpenter also released "Alien" with British DJ Jonas Blue which reached number one on the US Dance Club Songs chart.

 In May 2018, Carpenter began teasing Singular with the release of the lead single, "Almost Love".
 In June, Carpenter released a trailer for the album, which was scheduled for a winter 2018 release.
 The trailer was directed by Lauren Dunn with snippets from songs including "Sue Me", "Mona Lisa" and "I Can't Stop Me".
 She premiered "Almost Love" that same week alongside a live performance at Wango Tango.

 In October, during a performance of "Almost Love" on The Late Late Show with James Corden, Carpenter ripped off a piece of the set wall revealing a part of the album cover art and spray painted "11/9" on the wall indicating that the album was scheduled for release on November 9, 2018.
 That same month she also announced that the album would be split into two parts with Act I officially released on November 9, 2018.
 A compact disc was exclusively released for sale at Target stores.

 During the day of release, Carpenter stated her reasoning for separating the releases, stating "i feel with the way music is digested nowadays i wanted you to be able to really hear each song.
 So technically by splitting it into 2 albums I'm able to give you more songs whereas if i just did one album i think a few would have had to go[sic].".

 Composition

 Genres and themes

-Welcome to Singular!
-The show is about to begin.
-Please find your seats.
-This is just the start.
-I hope that you'll listen.
-I hope that you'll dance.
-I hope that you'll fall in love with who you are.
-There will be a slight intermission before Act II.
-Enjoy the show.
-Each voice to their own.
-Singularly, Sabrina.

-— Carpenter's note adapted from album's booklet.

 Singular: Act I is primarily a dance-pop album.
 Its lyrical content centred around empowerment with PopCrush writer Erica Russel calling it an introduction to Carpenter's "playful psyche".
 The album cover portrayed Carpenter on a staircase "amidst the chaos" where "you feel like you really are the only one who exists in the crowd".